hgiangcao/CODs/README.md

 ## DON Training

-For training DON, please refer to `notebooks/DON_Training_tutorial.ipynb`.
+For training CODs, please refer to `notebooks/DON_Training_tutorial.ipynb`.
 Edit `ITRIP/config.yml` for changing the training parameters.
 To change the path to save the model (and also the tensorboard), change the `setting` parameter in `ITRIP/config.yml`.

 Please check the path to save the model and the tensorboard carefully.

 After finish the training, there is a small test to verify that we succesfully trained the DON.
-The program will load a pre-trained model and evaluate 1000 matching-point pairs from a random pair of images with random scene type (Sim-Sim, Real-Real, Sim-Real).
+The program will load a pre-trained model and evaluate 1000 matching-point pairs from a random pair of images.
 The result should look similar as below:
 ```
-DONE training DON
+DONE training CODs
 Error Distance: 0.0449
 Accuracy: 0.922
 ```

-## DON Evaluation
+## CODs Evaluation
-To evaluate DON result in detail, run `DON_Training/testCorrespondace_O2O.py` to visualize the finding matching point between 2 seleted pair of images.
+To evaluate CODs result in detail, run `DON_Training/testCorrespondace_O2O.py` to visualize the finding matching point between 2 seleted pair of images.
 These two images should both contain some same objects (at least one).
 The result should look similar as below:

 <img src="./doc/AmXXUJR.jpg" height="200">